blutorange/Typr.js/README.md

 # Typr.js

-[LIVE DEMO](https://photopea.github.io/Typr.js) Typr.js is a Javascript parser and utility for working with fonts (TTF, OTF, TTC).
+[LIVE DEMO](https://photopea.github.io/Typr.js) Typr.js is a Javascript parser and utility for working with fonts (TTF, OTF, TTC, WOFF).
 It is an alternative to [opentype.js](https://github.com/nodebox/opentype.js).
 It is the main text engine for [Photopea image editor](https://www.photopea.com).

-* light and small (70 kB unminified uncompressed, 4x smaller than opentype.js)
+* light and small (110 kB unminified uncompressed, 4x smaller than opentype.js)
 * ultra fast (2x to 5x faster parsing than opentype.js)
 * successfully parsed more than 3000 fonts (opentype.js had problems with many of them)
 * simple structure and easy to extend
-* supports colored (SVG) fonts
+* supports colored (SVG) fonts and variable fonts

 ![Typr.js preview](glyphs.png "Typr.js preview")